[on Sondra Locke] She plays the victim very well. Unfortunately she had cancer and so she plays that card.

 I like the image of the piano player: the piano player sits down, plays, tells his story, and then gets up and leaves - letting the music speak for itself.

 [after the Carmel city council refused his architectural plans for a downtown building he wanted to construct] They don't know who they're fuckin' with.
 I'll build that damn building the way I want it if I have to run the fucking city council to do it.

 My father used to say to me, 'Show 'em what you can do, and don't worry about what you're gonna get.
 Say you'll work for free and make yourself invaluable'.

-[why he's reluctant to say how many children he has] Well, because I ... these are people ... there are other people that are involved there and they're vulnerable people.
+[to Steve Kroft, why he won't tell how many children he has] Well, 'cause I - you - they're - there are other people that are involved there and they're vulnerable people.
 I can protect myself, but they can't.

 [in a press release issued 4/27/89, on claims made by ex-significant other Sondra Locke] I adamantly deny and deeply resent the accusation that either one of those abortions or the tubal ligation were done at my demand, request or even suggestion.
 As to the abortions, I told Locke that whether to have children or terminate her pregnancies was a decision entirely hers.
 Particularly with regard to the tubal ligation, I encouraged Locke to make her own decision after she had consulted with a physician about the appropriateness of and the necessity for that surgical procedure.